 A+ Content Success Story

-Serta Simmons Bedding, the #1 mattress manufacturer in the United States teamed up with CPC Strategy in August 2016 to optimize their Amazon advertising efforts with a special focus on developing premium A+ Content.
+Serta Simmons Bedding, the #1 mattress manufacturer in the United States teamed up with Tinuiti in August 2016 to optimize their Amazon advertising efforts with a special focus on developing premium A+ Content.

 As the leading provider of mattresses to the hospitality industry, Serta partners with hotel groups such as Hilton Worldwide, Marriott International, Intercontinental Hotels Group, Choice Hotels International, Best Western International, Omni Hotels and Resorts, as well as Bellagio Las Vegas